 33.1 Term of this Agreement

-33.1.1 This Agreement shall come into effect on the date of this Agreement and shall remain in full force and effect for a period of [five (5)] years unless earlier terminated in accordance with this Agreement.
+33.1.1 This Agreement shall come into effect on the date of this Agreement and shall remain in full force and effect during the licensing period unless earlier terminated in accordance with this Agreement.

 33.1.2 Notwithstanding the termination or expiry of this Agreement and/or Statement of Work, the terms of this Agreement and/or Statement of Work shall continue to apply to Purchase Orders which are still subsisting after the termination or expiry of this Agreement and/or Statement of Work until the Purchase Order is completed or earlier terminated.